cglouch/snakefish/README.md

 My engine is rather primitive at the moment, and could be optimized in a variety of ways.
 Some potential improvements:

 * Alpha-beta pruning - This technique improves on the search algorithm by pruning moves that are guaranteed not to affect the negamax score.
-For instance,
+This is actually something chess players do without realizing it.
+The thinking is approximately: "If I make this move m1, all the continuations lead to a good position for me.
+What if I make move m2?
+Ah if I do that, then he has a move m3 that leads to a really bad position for me.
+So I don't even need to consider his other responses to m2."

+* Zobrist hashing - This is a method for implementing transposition tables.
+In chess, it's often the case that different sequences of moves lead to the same board state ("1. e4 e5 2.
+Nf3 Nf6" results in the same position as "1.
+Nf3 Nf6 2. e4 e5", for example).
+Unfortunately, the negamax algorithm doesn't realize this, since these move sequences lead to different positions in the game tree.
+Zobrist hashing is a clever way of hashing positions that allows us to memoize negamax results and avoid duplicate computations for transpositions.

+* Quiescence search - One of the problems our engine currently suffers from is called the horizon effect.

 Perhaps in the future I'll implement some of these.